Military and debt don’t mix. Anyone who is serving in the military needs to be aware of how debt can negatively affect their military career.

 As you can see, excessive debt can have a severe impact on your career.
 It will also have a negative impact on your personal life.
 But debt is only part of the total picture when it comes to your security clearance and background check.

-Your Security Clearance Background Check Looks at More the Just Debt
+Your Security Clearance Background Check Looks at More than Just Debt

 Your credit report is often included in your background check when you apply for a security clearance or apply for a new job.
 Why your credit report a consideration for a security clearance, or in a job search?
 Here are some reasons your amount of debt and your credit report can impact your background check: